tomysshadow/YAMosse/README.md

 ## Module Interface

-You can import YAMosse to use it on your own module.
+You can import YAMosse to use it in your own module.
 It will throw `SubsystemWarning` (from the subsystem module) if there is a reason the YAMScan can't be performed.

 ```
 import yamosse